 Ninebot Mini Pro

-The Ninebot Mini Pro is an exciting choice for those looking to purchase a hoverboard in 2017, as it provides users with a slightly different way of controlling the balancing board.
+The Ninebot Mini Pro offers a slightly different way of controlling a balancing board.

-While you’ll still use your feet to control movement, users have a new steering wheel controlled via the knees that looks natural and intuitive.
+While you’ll still use your feet to control movement, there's a steering wheel controlled via the knees that looks natural and intuitive.
 It can go up to 10mph, can handle 15 degree hills and can go up to 14 miles on a single charge.

-It’s pretty portable too, weighing in at 12.8kg, only slightly heavier than the hoverboards everybody was using in 2015.
+It’s pretty portable too, weighing in at 12.8kg, only slightly heavier than a 'standard' hoverboard.

-OneWheel+ is an all-electric self-balancing skateboard that was successfully funded on Kickstarter back in 2014 and is now available to buy – although it is a little on the expensive side at $1,499.
+OneWheel+ is an all-electric self-balancing skateboard that was successfully funded on Kickstarter back in 2014 and is now available to buy – although it is very expensive at $1,499.

-With a four mile range and a top speed of 15mph, the OneWheel wasn’t designed to last long distances, it was designed to look good.
-Besides, the supplied Ultra charger will charge the board in “well under an hour” according to the company.
+With a four-mile range and a top speed of 15mph, the OneWheel is pretty fast.
+The supplied Ultra charger will charge the board in “well under an hour” according to the company.

 The motor is fully integrated into the wheel in the middle of the board, so there are no visible electronics on the board.
-Apparently, it only takes a slight lean forward and back to control the speed and lean on the sides to turn.
+It only takes a slight lean forward and back to control the speed and lean on the sides to turn.
 Prepare to spend some time learning how to master it, though.

-The Ninebot One is created by Xiaomi, and looks to be an upgraded variant of the AirWheel that was popular back in 2015.
+The Ninebot One is a sub-brand of Xiaomi, and is an upgraded variant of the AirWheel that was popular back in 2015.

 The one-wheeled hoverboard boasts impressive specs with a maximum range of 22 miles, a top speed of 14mph and a weight of 14kg, and it looks gorgeous.